About the Directory

-We provide community education around the refugee related topics, help community engage with the local refugees, support and provide help to locally settled refugee families, and Advocate for Refugees.
-We support the UNHCR related work and provide info and links the community with info related to international refugee crisis etc.
+KC for Refugees provides education about refugee related topics, helps the community engage with local refugees, supports and provides help to locally settled refugee families, and advocates for refugees.
+We support UNHCR related work and provide information to the community related to international refugee crises.

 Contact Information: 555 Olive Street, Kansas City, MO 64124 • 913-523-4113 • firstname.lastname@example.org

 National Association of Asian American Professionals – Kansas City (NAAAP-KC)

 An Asian American centered organization promoting professional development and personal marketability in the workplace.
 We offer networking opportunities, cultural experiences and organize community events.
 In 2016, a chapter was started in Xiamen, China.